FGasper/p5-Sys-Binmode/README.md

     use Sys::Binmode;

-    my $foo = "\xc3\xa9";   # é in UTF-8
+    my $foo = "\xff";
     $foo .= "\x{100}";
     chop $foo;

-    # Prints “é” in UTF-8:
+    # Prints a single octet (0xFF) and a newline:
     print $foo, $/;

-    # In Perl 5.32 this may print a double-UTF-8-encoded “é”,
+    # In Perl 5.32 this may print the same single octet, or it may
-    # but with Sys::Binmode it always prints plain UTF-8 “é”:
+    # print UTF-8-encoded U+00FF.
+With Sys::Binmode, though, it always
+    # gives the single octet, just like print:
     exec 'echo', $foo;

 # DESCRIPTION